react-gjs/gjs-esm-types/README.md

-#### This package provides module declarations for some of the most common GJS modules.
+#### This package provides module declarations for some of the most common GJS gir modules (see [Gnome JavaScript](https://gjs.guide/about/)).
 With it you will get fully typed imports for the following modules:

 - `gi://Atk?version=1.0`
 - `gi://GLib?version=2.0`